The Kervaire conjecture and the minimal complexity of surfaces: Introduction

 This implies Theorem \ref{thmA: Klyachko} (and similarly Theorem \ref{thmA: proper power}) for the following reason.
 If some $a\neq id \in A$ becomes trivial in the quotient $H/\llangle w\rrangle$, then $a$ can be written as a product of conjugates of $w$ and $w^{-1}$ in $H$ (with $h_i\in H$):

 Topologically this is equivalent to a $w$-admissible surface $S$ with $\deg(S)=k$, which is a sphere with $k+1$ disks removed and hence has $-\chi(S)=k-1<\deg(S)$.
-The inequality in Theorem \ref{thmA: less tech main} (with $n=\infty$ as $A$ is torsion-free) rules out the existence of such surfaces provided that we simplify the equation above to ensure that the surface $S$ is boundary-incompressible.
+The inequality in Theorem \ref{thmA: less tech main} (with $n=\infty$ as $A$ is torsion-free) rules out the existence of such surfaces provided that we simplify the equation above to ensure boundary-incompressibility of the surface $S$.

-The more general main result works for HNN extensions of a group $A$ over isomorphic subgroups $C_1,C_2$, assuming that the group-subgroup pair $(A,C_i)$ satisfies a \emph{length-$n$ relatively free ($n$-RF)} condition, which essentially assumes that there is no short relation (quantified by $n$) between any $a\in A\setminus C_i$ and $C_i$, $i=1,2$; See Definition \ref{def: n-RF} for the precise definition and Section \ref{subsec: n-RF} for a more detailed discussion on this condition. \begin{theoremA}[Theorem \ref{thm: HNN general word}] Let $H=A\star_{C}$ be the HNN extension associated to inclusions $C\to A$ with images $C_1,C_2\le A$ such that $(A,C_i)$ is $n$-RF for some $2\le n\le\infty$ and $i=1,2$.
+The more general main result works for HNN extensions of a group $A$ over isomorphic subgroups $C_1,C_2$, assuming that the group-subgroup pair $(A,C_i)$ satisfies a \emph{length-$n$ relatively free ($n$-RF)} condition, which essentially assumes that there is no short relation (quantified by $n$) between any $a\in A\setminus C_i$ and $C_i$, $i=1,2$; see Definition \ref{def: n-RF} for the precise definition and Section \ref{subsec: n-RF} for a more detailed discussion on this condition. \begin{theoremA}[Theorem \ref{thm: HNN general word}] Let $H=A\star_{C}$ be the HNN extension associated to inclusions $C\to A$ with images $C_1,C_2\le A$ such that $(A,C_i)$ is $n$-RF for some $2\le n\le\infty$ and $i=1,2$.
 Let $p:H\to \Z$ be the projection to $\Z$ that restricts trivially to $A$.
 Then for any $w\in H$ with $p(w)=\pm 1$ and not conjugate to $at^{\pm1}$ for any $a\in A$, every boundary-incompressible $w$-admissible surface has

 \end{theoremA}